-3.18 Feature Operations
+3.19 Feature Operations

-3.18.1 Set Features
+3.19.1 Set Features

 The Set Features function modifies the settings of a particular feature.
 For example, this function can be used to enable a feature that is disabled at power-on.
 Feature settings are volatile across power cycles.
 Feature setting value is retained across resets unless otherwise specified in the Features table.
+Figure 9 defines the Set Features behavior and timings.